All Episodes

 I just can't find any remote justification for it.

-He was a hate monger.
+He was a hate mugger.

 He had hateful views.

-I promise you, whatever your views are, whatever they are, you can think there is.
+I promise you, whatever your views are, whatever they are, you can think they're as benevolent and benign as you want.

 There's a lot of people who are in this world who think that your views are hateful and dangerous.